Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/category_mapping.md

 draft: false
 weight: 10
 ---
-The Discovery Agent can automatically categorize discovered APIs when publishing to Amplify Service registry.
+The Discovery Agent can automatically categorize discovered APIs when publishing to Amplify Service Registry.
 Learn how to add conditions and associated categories when those conditions are met.

 {{< alert title="Note" color="primary" >}}
 The automatic categorization filter is only available in the Axway API Manager Discovery Agent.
 Support in the other agents is coming soon!